Are These Simple Accounting Mistakes Costing You Money?

 Quick Check: Make sure the Total Sales listed on your Sales Tax Liability report matches Total Sales as reported on your Income Statement for the same period.

-3) Unapplied Vendor Credits — As silly as it seems, paying twice is a common problem particularly when a business has a large number of vendors or more than one person is involved with the accounting function.
+3) Unapplied Vendor Credits -- As silly as it seems, paying twice is a common problem particularly when a business has a large number of vendors or more than one person is involved with the accounting function.
 Don’t forget to check for open credits before you pay vendor invoices.
+Keeping track of incoming invoices via invoice number can help.

 Quick Check: Most accounting systems provide a report called an A/P Aging.
 Check this report for values that seem odd in comparison to the others on the report.
 For example, if most of the values are positive amounts, a negative value might signal an unapplied credit.